mariadb-developers/docker-operator/README.md

 (6) To make it easy, there is a `make` script to set up your kubernetes environment.
 Get the `Container ID` of your running container by using `$ docker ps`.
 Then connect to your Docker Container by running:
 $ docker exec -it `containerID` /bin/sh

+Then you can run the make targets.
+The apply-demo will take a moment to complete, so be patient and watch the output until that operation completes and the K8s cluster is built.

     make init-demo
     make plan-demo
     make apply-demo